Roryrai/RaceManager/README.md

 # Known issues
 - List of entrants in the SRL race isn't validated against SRL names of people registered for the tournament so unregistered entrants will not work.
 - If someone's name on the qualifier results sheet does not _exactly_ match their preferred name in the signup sheet, the program will not find them.
+- Forfeits are not currently marked as red cells.